notseefire/notseefire/README.md

 ###  👨🏻‍💻 About me
- - 😄 A senior undergraduate student in BUPT.
+ - 😄 A senior undergraduate student in BUPT 💝.
  - ✨ Curious about magic in Computer Science.
  - 🌱 Learning about Database Engine and GPGPU Architecture
  - 👯 Looking for an internship.